(Advertise your events here for free)

 The significant expansion of the second edition of The Quadrille Instructor, and the inclusion of new Quadrille dances in the second edition of the Companion to the Ball Room, are evidence of the

 Further evidence of the Quadrille's new found popularity can be seen in the caricatures and prints published around this time, including the images in Figure 6 30 and Figure 7 31, both of which date to 1817.
-These images show French Dance Masters teaching Quadrilles in private London homes; Wilson had a significant teaching business, so it's tempting to imagine him into the pictures (and affecting a French accent)!
-It's notable that the first 'Department' of dancing mentioned in his c.1820 advert (see Figure 5) is the Quadrille.
+These images show French Dancing Masters teaching Quadrilles in private London homes; Wilson had a significant teaching business, it's tempting to imagine him into the pictures (and affecting a French accent)!
+It's notable that the first 'Department' of dancing mentioned in his c.1820 advert (see Figure 5) was the Quadrille.

 Figure 6.
 Practising the La Poule Quadrille at home, 1817.
 Courtesy of The Lewis Walpole Library, Yale University.

 Content of Wilson's Quadrilles

 The Quadrilles I've studied most closely are those I've animated from the Companion to the Ball Room and the Quadrille Instructor.
 Each Quadrille Set is made up of 5 dances, for a total of 35 separate Quadrilles.
 Unfortunately Wilson didn't use a simple naming convention, so I've had to apply my own.
 I've called the first (and earliest) unnamed Set in the Quadrille Instructor Wilson's 1816 Set.
 Wilson numbered the remaining Quadrille Sets from 1 to 3, and did the same thing in the Companion to the Ball Room.
 I've called them Wilson's First Set, Wilson's Second Set and Wilson's Third Set, and suffixed them with